IBM-Bluemix-Docs/mobilepush/push_troubleshooting.md

 ### You don't have permission to add the instance to any resource group in this account
 {: #permission_issue}

 **Explanation**:  IBM Push Notifications service is now a Resource Controller (RC) based service.
 Instances should be created using a RC.
-You may notice the below error if a default resource group not in your account.
+You may notice the below error if a default resource group is not in your account.

 ![Permission issue](images/RC_error.png)